 The thyroid hormone essentially activates the entire body.
 It speeds up your body's metabolism in a way that causes your entire sympathetic nervous system to be more active.
 That means that not only are you experiencing anxiety, you are also experiencing:

 - Heart palpitations/racing heart

-If these look like anxiety symptoms, that's because they are.
-That's one of the reasons that it's hard to tell the difference between anxiety produced by an overactive thyroid and anxiety that is caused by something else.
+If these look like anxiety symptoms, that is because they are.
+That's one of the reasons that it is hard to tell the difference between anxiety produced by an overactive thyroid and anxiety that is caused by something else.
 The two share many of the exact same symptoms, making it very difficult to distinguish them from each other clinically without a blood test.

 And one of the reasons they may be difficult to distinguish is because they are both anxiety.
 Even if an overactive hormone is causing that anxiety, it is still anxiety nonetheless.